buildingamind/NewbornEmbodiedTuringTest/README.md

 ## **Getting Started**

 In this section, you will learn to use the repository to benchmark your first embodied agent with NETTs!

+**NOTE:** The dependency `mlagents==1.0.0` is not compatible with Apple Silicon (M1, M2, etc.) devices.
+Please use a different device to run the codebase.

 ### **Codebase Installation**